Gamera Rebirth

 Gamera Rebirth (stylized as GAMERA -Rebirth-) is a Japanese original net animation (ONA) series directed and co-written by Hiroyuki Seshita.
-Produced by Kadokawa Corporation and animated by ENGI, it is a reboot of the Gamera franchise following Gamera the Brave (2006), the first animated entry in the franchise and the first entry in the franchise's Reiwa era.
+Produced by Kadokawa Corporation and animated by ENGI, it is a reboot of the Gamera franchise and the 13th entry in the franchise.
 The series was released worldwide on Netflix on September 7, 2023, and a re-edited edition consisting of 12 episodes was broadcast on NHK General TV from April to June in 2025.